gdiaz384/py3TranslateLLM/wiki/pages/fairseq-installation-guide.markdown

         - Download the associated Sentencepiece models:
             - Download -> NMT Models (based on v3.0) -> Sentencepiece models -> Download
     - fairseq's [list of pretrained models](//github.com/facebookresearch/fairseq/blob/main/examples/translation/README.md#pre-trained-models).
-    - [nepali-translator](//github.com/sharad461/nepali-translator), a Nepali-English language pair model.
+    - Sharad Duwal's [nepali-translator](//github.com/sharad461/nepali-translator), a Nepali-English language pair model.
+[Demo](//translation.ilprl.ku.edu.np/nep-eng/default).
     - It is also possible to fine tune the output of existing models.
 Example: [jparacrawl-finetune](//github.com/MorinoseiMorizo/jparacrawl-finetune).
 - Extract the model and the vocabulary to fairseq/model.
 Create the folder if it does not exist.
     - Move `big.pretrain.pt`, `dict.en.txt`, and `dict.ja.txt` to fairseql/model